LukFndz/unity-aws-aspnet-template/README.md

 This repository was built incrementally.
 Step branches (`step/*`) reflect the development process and can be used as reference points.

-The `main` branch always represents the stable template.
+The `master` branch always represents the stable template.